-In all humanitarian activities, our operational staff and response team volunteers must prioritise safety and dignity, avoid causing harm, and promote meaningful access.
-Accountability, participation and empowerment are equally important and must be taken into account.
+In all humanitarian activities, our operational staff and response team volunteers must prioritize safety and dignity, avoid causing harm and promote meaningful access.
+Accountability, participation, and empowerment are equally important and must be taken into account.

 We take a number of steps to ensure that our operational staff and response team volunteers are fully supported and able to comply with our code of conduct when in disaster areas.

 Wherever possible, we will deploy mixed-gender teams.
 Operational staff and response team volunteers are deployed in pairs who typically stay together for their time away (usually between 2 and 4 weeks).

 Our operational teams in disaster areas are also in constant contact with the team at the UK headquarters and behaviours are continually monitored.

 All staff and volunteers are trained to know how to report any form of wrongdoing they may see or suspect.

 We encourage staff to report inappropriate behaviours either to our Executive board or to take the issue directly to the appropriate organisation or body, e.g. the Police, the Charity Commission, the Environment Agency, Health and Safety Executive or Social Services Department.

 Anyone who travels to a disaster area with ShelterBox also goes through a confidential debrief process that includes direct questions about behaviours in the field and offers an additional chance to discuss and report any concerns.

 We encourage volunteers to report inappropriate behaviours to their named contact in the first instance or to the Volunteer Development Manager in the second instance.
 If the issue is not resolved satisfactorily you can contact [email protected] who will treat the matter in strict confidence.